-The Babylonian month names were accepted into the biblical calendar at some time after 499 BCE when the Babylonian calendar did not allow the first day of its first month to occur before the vernal equinox.
-This is seen in Ezra 6:15; Neh 6:15, in several places in Esther, and in some other books of the Tanak.
+The Babylonian month names were accepted by the Jews in their calendar at some time after 499 BCE.
+From that year onward the Babylonian calendar did not allow the first day of its first month to occur before the vernal equinox.
+Before that year the Babylonian first month wiggled wildly with respect to the vernal equinox.
 The ancient Babylonian calendar began its months with the sighting of the new crescent.